nlamont-netsoc/cyberstation/README.md

 is an application protocol for exchanging CTI over HTTPS. ​TAXII defines a RESTful API (a set of services and message exchanges) and a set of requirements for TAXII Clients and Servers."

-**CyberStation** is a browser App written in Javascript ([ES6, ES2015](http://www.ecma-international.org/ecma-262/6.0/index.html)) that provides a UI to connect to a TAXII-2 server and allow a user to create and then send STIX-2.1 objects to it.

 ### Documentation